markorm/ORMNZ.Blazor.Authorization/README.md

 # ORMNZ.Blazor.Authorization

+#### This is currently a pre-release WORK IN PROGRESS.
+No guarantees of reliability are given.

 Service and Component classes for Blazor component authorization.

 This class is heavily inspired by the ASPNetCore authorization system, though it does not leverage the identity system.